cs1302uga/cs1302-api-app/README.md

 3. **Examples of Projects that would not be allowed:**

-   1. Get a random image of a dog from the Dog API and a random image of a cat from another API and then show them next to each other.
+   1. Get and display random image of a dog from the Dog API without the user modifying the request in any way.

-        - This example does not combine the APIs.
-The response (or part of the response) from the first API is not used to query the second.
-        - User input is not used to adjust the query to the first API.
-   2. Get your latitude/longitude or other location information from API #1 and send the location information to API #2 to get current weather, local events, etc.
-        - User input is not used to adjust the query to the first API - even if the user is required to click a button to start the process.
+   2. Ask the user to enter their latitude and longitude.

-   3. An application that uses an API that responds with a image data(instead of JSON).
+   3. Showcases an API that responds with image data (instead of JSON).

+   4. Your custom component is essentially showing terminal/console output without presenting it in a nice, "visual" way, as described earlier in this project description.

 [![license\_image](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc-nd/4.0/)